BrucesHobbies/sdrWeatherStn/README.md

 Just simply type the following from a terminal window:

     python3 sdrWeatherStn.py

+To plot the data, edit the csv file list in the Python script and then run:

+    python3 plotTempHumidity.py

 # Auto Start at Boot
 Type the following command: